-Tesla said many visionary things about women, such as they will be as well educated as men someday.
-Nevertheless it confounds the mind to ponder how such a genius with electricity could be so obtuse with women.
-Thankfully the obtuseness ended there for Tesla never envisioned anything in his head he couldn't build in a lab, if only he had one.
+Tesla and women were like oil and water.
+Even though he said many visionary things, such as women will someday be as well-educated as men, it confounds the mind to ponder how such a genius with electricity could be so obtuse with women.
+Thankfully the obtuseness ended there, for Tesla never envisioned anything in his head he couldn't build in a lab, if only he had one.